 Bomb #2: (Quoting Rachel Naomi Remen, M.D.) "'Helping, fixing and serving represent three different ways of seeing life.
 When you help, you see life as weak.
 When you fix, you see life as broken.
 When you serve, you see life as whole.
 Fixing and helping may be the work of the ego, and service the work of the soul.'"

 Karel knows that neither Adam, nor any child, youth or adult with a developmental, physical, mental or other disability is broken.
 She's not trying to fix anyone.
-And really, after 26 years, "help" is too weak of a word anyway.
+And really, after all that time, "help" is too weak of a word anyway.
 Karel and the Horney Family aren't just helping.
 They're facilitating happiness, cultivating joy, harnessing potential and generating fantastic memories for kids and adults who as recently as thirty years ago might have been written off as lost causes.
 It is Service.
-Karel has given 26 years to improving lives through listening, understanding, providing, teaching, giving, and most importantly: loving.
-It's a warmth that radiates from her, and her family, like a second sun to brighten this world.

 *Adam, now 31, lives independently, a clear and real testament to the power of love.